-RSPCA Cymru is appealing for information after a man was caught on CCTV kicking a gull in Tonypandy.
+RSPCA Cymru is appealing for information after a badly-injured skewbald stallion was found on Cardiff’s Rover Way.

 The horse is some 15-hands high and was found with wounds to both flanks which had been inappropriately treated with iodine spray.

 Sadly, the stallion, thought to be aged around 15, was found with ulcers in both eyes, lacerations to his body and was lame on his left hind.
 He was found to be roaming the street, lethargic and clearly in great pain … Continue reading…